virt-s1/os-tests/README.md

 #### Mode 2 - server client with 2 nodes used

- Require ssh user, key/password and IP to access existing RHEL system, all tests are done remotely, can do lifecyle, kdump test, but without device hotplug capability and other tests requires instance access.
+ Require ssh user, key/password and IP to access existing RHEL system, all tests are done remotely, can do lifecyle, kdump test, but without device hotplug capability and other tests require instance access.
 `# os-tests --host <remote_node> --user <remote_user> --keyfile <remote_keyfile> --result <result_dir> -p <cases>`

 #### Mode 3 - server client with 1 node used, os-tests can provision test system self